How to Smoke Oysters (Smoked Oyster Recipe In 3 Simple Steps)

 What Temperature Do You Smoke Oysters At?

-If you are using a gas, electric, charcoal, or pellet smoker you want to maintain a steady temperature of 225°F to smoke oysters.
+If you use a gas, electric, charcoal, or pellet smoker, you want to maintain a steady temperature of 225°F to smoke oysters.

-Set up my grill to smoke and now placed my oysters on the wire grill.
+I set up my grill to smoke and placed my oysters on the wire grill.

 How Good are Smoked Oysters For You?

-Oysters are an excellent source of copper, iron, protein, vitamin D & zinc.
+Oysters are an excellent source of copper, iron, protein, vitamin D, and zinc.
 They also contain high levels of phosphorus, niacin, riboflavin, and Vitamin C.

-They are also rich in antioxidants and a great source of omega-3 fatty acids and healthy cholesterol.
-Canned oysters also have all the same great nutrients
+They are also rich in antioxidants, a great source of omega-3 fatty acids, and a healthy cholesterol source.
+Canned oysters also have all the same great nutrients.

 What Sort of Wood Should You Use to Smoke Oysters?